-Bees have gotten a bad reputation over the years because of their not so pleasant defense mechanism (their sting).
-This fear has made the bee population drastically decrease in the last decade.
+Bees have gotten a bad reputation over the years because of their not-so-pleasant defense mechanism (their sting).
+And because of this, the bee population drastically decreased in the last decade.

 What can we do to help?

-If you’re not a vegan or you are a vegan that eats honey (the topic is debatable) you can help protect bees by buying products that bees produce and providing an economic incentive to increase the bee population.
-Burt’s Bees built a massive company with simple natural ingredients and bees as the forefront of the brand.
+If you’re not a vegan or even you are a vegan who eats honey (the topic is debatable), you can help protect bees by buying products that bees produce and providing an economic incentive to increase the bee population.
+Burt’s Bees built a massive company with simple, natural ingredients and bees as the forefront of the brand.

-Secondly, say thank you to the bees and help their populations grow by planting a bee-friendly garden.
-No bees means less biodiversity and a less beautiful environment to enjoy.
+Secondly, say “thank you” to the bees and help their populations grow by planting a bee-friendly garden.
+More bees means more biodiversity and a more beautiful environment to enjoy.
 Below is a list of plants that bees like to pollinate.

-Lastly, you can help save the bees by building your own bee kit for bees to make a hive.
+Lastly, help save the bees by building your own bee kit to help bees make a hive.
 If you’re not a vegan, you’ll get to enjoy the free honey, beeswax, and pollen to create your own beauty and holistic health products.